PITC

 How to Be a Successful Practical Nurse

-Once you have become a licensed practical nurse, there are some things you can do to be successful in your career:
+practical nurse, there are some things you can do to be successful in your career:

 • Be a lifelong learner.
 The field of nursing is constantly changing, so it is important to stay up-to-date on the latest trends and developments.
 You can do this by reading nursing journals and books, attending conferences, and taking continuing education courses.

 • Be a team player.
-LPNs often work with a variety of healthcare professionals, including RNs, physicians, and therapists.
+PNs often work with a variety of healthcare professionals, including RNs, physicians, and therapists.
 It is important to be able to collaborate effectively with others to provide the best possible care for your patients.

 • Be an advocate for your patients.
-LPNs play an important role in advocating for their patients’ needs.
+PNs play an important role in advocating for their patients’ needs.
 This includes speaking up for their patients when they have concerns and ensuring that they receive the care they deserve.

 Here are some additional tips for success: